edsgard/geneiase/README.md

  2. Map reads (BAM)
  3. Quality control mapped reads, such as PCR duplicate removal
  4. Call variants (VCF)
- 5. Filter variants: Heterozygosity, read depth, and satisfying other mapping quality and variant calling criteria 5.2.
-Optional: Assess mapping bias for each variant and either use the mapping bias estimate of each variant in downstream analysis or filter out variants exhibiting mapping bias.
+ 5. Filter variants on heterozygosity, read depth, and on satisfying other mapping quality and variant calling criteria.
+   1. Optional: Assess mapping bias for each variant and either use the mapping bias estimate of each variant in downstream analysis or filter out variants exhibiting mapping bias.
-   5.3.
-Optional: If there are several samples from the same individual, such as in the case of cd-ASE, filter out variants which differ between the samples.
+   2. Optional: If there are several samples from the same individual, such as in the case of cd-ASE, filter out variants which differ between the samples.
  6. Annotate variants
  7. Filter on relevant annotation, such as within a gene or presence in dbSNP.
  8. Get allelic counts for filtered variants based on a pileup of mapped reads.